Jonathan Eybeschutz: Biography

-At the age of eighteen, Eybeschutz was appointed rabbi of Bolesławiec, where he stayed for three years, afterward settling in Prague in 1700 and becoming head of the yeshivah and a famous preacher.
-The people of Prague held Eybeschutz in high esteem and he was considered second there only to Chief Rabbi David Oppenheim.
+At eighteen, Eybeschutz was appointed rabbi of Bolesławiec, where he stayed for three years.
+Afterward, he settled in Prague in 1711 and became rosh yeshiva and a famous preacher.
+The people of Prague held Eybeschutz in high esteem, and he was considered second only to Chief Rabbi David Oppenheim.

-In Prague, Eybeschutz received permission to print the Talmud—but with the omission of all passages contradicting the principles of Christianity in consultation with Chief Rabbi David Oppenheim.
-Legends and rumors seeking to discredit the event said that he did this without the consultation of the Rabbis of Prague, and they revoked the printing license.
+In Prague, Eybeschutz received permission to print the Talmud, but with the omission of all passages contradicting the principles of Christianity, in consultation with Chief Rabbi David Oppenheim.
+Legends and rumors seeking to discredit the event said that he did this without the consultation of the Prague rabbis, and they revoked the printing license.